Day trip on Sunday

 Windsor

-The photo below shows the round stone castle which was built on top of the hill, to replace the original wooden one that was first built here by William the Conqueror after winning the Battle of Hastings in 1066.
+This photo shows the round stone castle which was built on top of the hill, to replace the original wooden one that was first built here by William the Conqueror after winning the Battle of Hastings in 1066.

 Below are some photos of the flora within the castle.

-This photo, below, is the courtyard and a portion of the living quarters of the royal family when they are here.
+This photo is a courtyard within the castle, and a portion of the living quarters of the royal family when they are here.
 I believe that this is the portion of the castle which was involved in the fire.

 Magna Carta

-On our drive from Windsor Castle to Hampton Court, we passed this spot where the Magna Carta was signed.
+On our drive from Windsor Castle to Hampton Court, we passed the spot where the Magna Carta was signed.

 Hampton Court

-One of the things that Hampton Court is know for are its beautiful gardens, which include a maze.
+Something that Hampton Court is known for are its beautiful gardens, which include a maze.